AviatorFlightPlan/AviatorFlightPlan/Helpful Sources.md

 * http://getbootstrap.com/getting-started/#examples (Pre-written Web templates, the repository download for this is forked to our GitHub)
   * To download the example templates, simply pull the bootstrap repository to your desktop like you did for AviatorFlightPlan.
 The examples are located at bootstrap\docs\examples in your GitHub folder on your computer

+##Browser IDE
+* http://www.tutorialspoint.com/codingground.htm (IDE for almost every language there is, usable on your browser and can even save to Github)

 ##App Development
 * http://xamarin.com/ (Editor and compiler)
 * http://foundation.zurb.com/ (Turns websites into mobile supported code, free on GitHub)